-The Council is in its third year of two contracts for delivery of major services via third party suppliers.
+The Council is in its third year of two contracts for delivery of major services via third party suppliers,.
 The contracts are with Capita Symonds (Construction and Property Related services) and arvato government services (Finance Transactional and ICT Services).
 These contracts generate significant financial, service and reputational risk to the authority.
 There are appropriate governance arrangements in place within the Council and the partner organisations in that the operation of the new partnerships are overseen by Service Client Units and an Operational Board for each contract together with a Joint Strategic Partnership Board.
-However, Price Waterhouse Coopers identified an issue in relation to the Councils assurance over arvato operated processes and systems in regard to the fundamental financial systems, in that whilst the Client Team provide some assurance, this is based on performance against Key Performance Indicators and this does not provide assurance over the adequacy of internal controls within those systems that contain all of the Council's financial information.
+In 2011/12 arvato Management provided a letter of assurance providing the Council with assurance that internal controls are operating as they should be within systems operating within Arvato government services in respect of those systems utilised for processing Sefton MBC data.
+However, there has been no evidence to support the work undertaken in order to provide that assurance statement.
+Further work is to be undertaken in respect of assurance in 2012/13.